Central European Time (CET/CEST) · Warsaw · UTC+1 / UTC+2

 Poland uses CET (UTC+1) year-round.
 Warsaw is the capital and largest city.

-Poland observes Daylight Saving Time (DST), known as Summer Time in Europe.
-Clocks spring forward one hour on the last Sunday of March and fall back on the last Sunday of October.
-During summer months, Poland uses CEST (UTC+2).
+Poland observes Daylight Saving Time (Summer Time).
+Clocks spring forward on the last Sunday in March (to CEST (UTC+2)) and fall back on the last Sunday in October.

-Traveling to Poland from North America typically involves a 5-9 hour time difference.
-The jet lag is usually manageable within 1-2 days.
+Traveling to Poland from North America typically involves a 5–9 hour time difference.
+Jet lag is usually manageable within 1–2 days.
 European business culture values punctuality, so arrive on time for meetings.
-Poland follows the 24-hour clock format in official contexts, though 12-hour format is also common in casual settings.
+Poland uses 24-hour format in official contexts.

-Poland uses a single time zone (CET (UTC+1)).
-This makes it relatively straightforward to coordinate times across the country.
+Poland uses 2 time zones.
+This makes it important to confirm the specific zone to coordinate times across the country.

 The capital city Warsaw serves as the political and often economic center of Poland.
 Major business activities are spread across cities including Warsaw, Krakow, Gdańsk.